+Additional Medication Guides are available at: https://granulespharma.com/product/naproxen-tab/
-Medication Guide for Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

-What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?
-NSAIDs can cause serious side effects, including:

-- Increased risk of a heart attack or stroke that can lead to death.
-This risk may happen early in treatment and may increase:

-- with increasing doses of NSAIDs

-- with longer use of NSAIDs

-Do not take NSAIDs right before or after a heart surgery called a "coronary artery bypass graft (CABG)."
+Medication Guide for Nonsteroidal Anti-inflammatory Drugs (NSAIDs) What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?
+NSAIDs can cause serious side effects, including: • Increased risk of a heart attack or stroke that can lead to death.
+This risk may happen early in treatment and may increase: o with increasing doses of NSAIDs o with longer use of NSAIDs Do not take NSAIDs right before or after a heart surgery called a "coronary artery bypass graft (CABG)."
 Avoid taking NSAIDs after a recent heart attack, unless your healthcare provider tells you to.
 You may have an increased risk of another heart attack if you take NSAIDs after a recent heart attack.

-- Increased risk of bleeding, ulcers, and tears (perforation) of the esophagus (tube leading from the mouth to the stomach), stomach and intestines:

-- o anytime during use

-- without warning symptoms

-- that may cause death

-The risk of getting an ulcer or bleeding increases with:

-- past history of stomach ulcers, or stomach or intestinal bleeding with use of NSAIDs

-- taking medicines called "corticosteroids", "anticoagulants", "SSRIs", or "SNRIs"

-- o increasing doses of NSAIDs

-- longer use of NSAIDs

-- o smoking

-- o drinking alcohol

-- o older age

-- o poor health

-- o advanced liver disease

-- bleeding problems

-NSAIDs should only be used:

-- exactly as prescribed

-- o at the lowest dose possible for your treatment

-- o for the shortest time needed

-What are NSAIDs?
+Increased risk of bleeding, ulcers, and tears (perforation) of the esophagus (tube leading from the mouth to the stomach), stomach and intestines: o anytime during use o without warning symptoms o that may cause death The risk of getting an ulcer or bleeding increases with: o past history of stomach ulcers, or stomach or intestinal bleeding with use of NSAIDs o taking medicines called "corticosteroids", "anticoagulants", "SSRIs", or "SNRIs" o increasing doses of NSAIDs o older age o longer use of NSAIDs o poor health o smoking o advanced liver disease o drinking alcohol o bleeding problemso NSAIDs should only be used: o exactly as prescribed o at the lowest dose possible for your treatment o for the shortest time needed What are NSAIDs?
 NSAIDs are used to treat pain and redness, swelling, and heat (inflammation) from medical conditions such as different types of arthritis, menstrual cramps, and other types of short-term pain.
 Who should not take NSAIDs?

-Do not take NSAIDs:

-- · if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs. - right before or after heart bypass surgery.

-Before taking NSAIDS, tell your healthcare provider about all of your medical conditions, including if you:

-- have liver or kidney problems

-- have high blood pressure
+Do not take NSAIDs: • if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs. right before or after heart bypass surgery.
+Before taking NSAIDS, tell your healthcare provider about all of your medical conditions, including if you:have liver or kidney problems have high blood pressure have high blood pressure have asthma • are pregnant or plan to become pregnant.

-- have asthma

-- are pregnant or plan to become pregnant.
 Taking NSAIDs at about 20 weeks of pregnancy or later may harm your unborn baby.
 If you need to take NSAIDs for more than 2 days when you are between 20 and 30 weeks of pregnancy, your healthcare provider may need to monitor the amount of fluid in your womb around your baby.
-You should not take NSAIDs after about 30 weeks of pregnancy.

-- are breastfeeding or plan to breast feed.
+You should not take NSAIDs after about 30 weeks of pregnancy. • are breastfeeding or plan to breast feed.
+Tell your healthcare provider about all of the medicines you take, including prescription or over-the-counter medicines, vitamins or herbal supplements.
+NSAIDs and some other medicines